tyconsulting/blog.tyang.github.io/_posts/2019-05-19-deploying-azure-policy-definitions-via-azure-devops-part-3.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>The reason I’m placing everything under the “tenant-root-mg” folder is that all these definitions are going to the tenant root management group in each tenant, I am planning to add additional definitions targeting child management groups later. by placing them in different folders, I can set triggers in build-pipeline to filter on the file path.</p>
+<p>The reason I’m placing everything under the "tenant-root-mg" folder is that all these definitions are going to the tenant root management group in each tenant, I am planning to add additional definitions targeting child management groups later. by placing them in different folders, I can set triggers in build-pipeline to filter on the file path.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->